 5) Using Dull Headlines for Posts

 When creating posts for your blog, don’t use dull headlines.
-You should give each post a compelling, though relevant, headline that entices visitors to read it.
+You should give each post compelling, though relevant, headlines that entice visitors to read it.

 If a post has a dull headline, visitors won’t feel compelled to read it.
 In turn, the post will suffer from poor user engagement metrics, including a high bounce rate and a low average time on page.